Assassination of Malcolm X: Portrayals in popular culture

 In an episode of the 1979 American mini-television series Roots: The Next Generations, there is a scene depicting the assassination.

 The assassination has been portrayed in various media, including the 1981 television film, Death of a Prophet, and the 1992 motion picture Malcolm X.

 Death of a Prophet, starring Morgan Freeman as Malcolm X, was primarily focused on the assassination.
 The Pittsburgh Post-Gazette said that the film "will stimulate discussion, but it won't shed any light on the [assassination] itself...
 To say Death of a Prophet takes liberties with the facts is an understatement, but the degree to which it does can be a bit irritating at times...
 Still, the film manages to capture an essential truth—Malcolm X was perceived in some circles and our government as a dangerous man because of his eloquence, self-discipline and unswerving dedication to black liberation."

 Malcolm X, starring Denzel Washington, portrayed the assassination as having been conducted by members of the Nation of Islam, going with Hayer's testimony of who was there, with Giancarlo Esposito, Wendell Pierce, Leonard L. Thomas, Leland Gantt, and Michael Guess portraying the assassins.
 Producer Marvin Worth had acquired the rights to The Autobiography of Malcolm X in 1967, but the production had difficulties telling the entire story, in part due to unresolved questions surrounding the assassination.
 In 1971, Worth made a well-received documentary, Malcolm X, which received an Academy Award nomination in that category.

 Who Killed Malcolm X?, a 2020 Netflix docuseries on the event, led to a review of the murder by the office of the Manhattan District Attorney.

 The 2001 biographical film Ali, starring Will Smith as Muhammad Ali, depicts the assassination of Malcolm X, who is portrayed by American actor Mario Van Peebles.

+The historical crime drama Godfather of Harlem portrays Malcolm X's struggles in dealing with the New York mob and his relationship with Bumpy Johnson.
+Malcolm X is portrayed by Nigél Thatch, who also played Malcolm in the 2014 film Selma.
+The series ran from 2019 to 2025 and saw 4 seasons with a 2 hour finale release date yet to be announced.